Community Development Block Grant

 Who can apply for funds?

 CDBG funds can only be awarded to cities, non-profits, and private companies, not to private individuals.
-Families wishing to rehabilitate their home can use funds through the Housing Preservation Program.
+Families wishing to rehabilitate their home may be eligible for financial assistance through the Housing Preservation Program.

 In order to qualify for CDBG funding, a project must meet one of the three National Objectives.
 The principal National Objective is that the project must primarily benefit persons of low and moderate income.
 The project must also be an eligible activity.